 The 2018 Annual Gala: Salman Rushdie

-The 2018 Annual Gala Dinner will take place on Friday 8 June at The Westin Paris – Vendôme with guest of honor award-winning author Salman Rushdie.
+The 2018 Annual Gala Dinner took place on Friday 8 June at The Westin Paris – Vendôme with guest of honor award-winning author Salman Rushdie.

 Rushdie is the author of thirteen novels including Midnight’s Children, winner of the 1981 Booker Prize and Best of the Booker in 2008, The Satanic Verses, and most recently The Golden House.
 He is also the author of a book of stories, East, West, and four works of non-fiction including his memoir Joseph Anton.